-In the Data Hub pane, search for the entity that you would like to use in your app project.
+In the Data Hub pane, search for the entity that you would like to use in your app.

 Drag and drop the entity in the domain model.
-The entity and its attributes are then added to your app project:
+The entity and its attributes are then added to your app:

 If you drag an entity that is associated with an entity from the same service already in your domain model, the association will be established between the entities.
 For more information on associations between external entities, see Associations.

 When an external entity is added to the domain model, two documents will be added in the Project Explorer: the Consumed OData Service document containing the metadata for the consumed entity, and the OData Location of the dataset.
 For more information, see Consumed OData Service.

 In the Project Section of the Data hub pane the consumed entities that are in the current project will be listed.

 If there is a newer version of a consumed service becomes available in the Data Hub Catlog, this will be indicated in the Data Hub pane by an update arrow against the service name.
 For more information, see the Updating or Switching a Consumed OData Service section in Consumed OData Service.

 You can make local changes to the properties of external entities that only affect how the data is used and presented in the consuming app.
 All other properties are defined in the source application and cannot be changed.
 When multiple external entities from the same OData service are used in a module or app, associations between the entities (made in the source app) will automatically be made in the local module.